marimeireles/psychonautgirl/_posts/2018-12-17-two-weeks-at-mozilla.md

 keywords: "mozilla, personal"
 ---

-tl;dr: I’m so happy & grateful for this opportunity, my team made me feel very welcomed and helped me preserve a dear part of my personality.
+tl;dr: I’m so happy & grateful for this opportunity, my team made me feel very welcomed and helped me to preserve a dear part of my personality.

 Hello world!
 (is it too corny?)